artefactual/atom-docs/user-manual/access-content/browse.rst

    :alt: View of browsing archival institutions, table view

-In the table view, the columns that appear as blue hyperlinks (the Name, Region, and Locality columnns) can be clicked to sort the results alphabetically by that column.
+In the table view, the columns that appear as blue hyperlinks (the Name, Region, and Locality columns) can be clicked to sort the results alphabetically by that column.
 Click the column header once to sort in descending (A-Z) order; click again to sort in ascending (Z-A) order.